alex-galey/strapi/docs/3.x.x/advanced/middlewares.md

 Here is the loader order:

-1. responseTime (loaded at the very first place)
+1. responseTime (loaded in the first place)
 2. logger
 3. cors
-4. favicon (position order not guarantee)
+4. favicon (position order not guaranteed)
 5. p3p
 6. cron
-7. gzip (loaded after the p3p middlewares)
+7. gzip (loaded after the p3p middleware)
-8. response (position order not guarantee)
+8. response (position order not guaranteed)
 9. parser
-10. router (loaded at the very end place)
+10. router (loaded at the very end)